Today: review dict-count, nested/inner structure, more sophisticated nested-dict examples

 vs name

-A variable referring to a list or dict with many items - plural name ending with "s"
+Use a plural variable name for a list or dict with many items - plural name ending with "s".

-A variable pointing to just one string or int - not plural
+A variable pointing to just one string or int is singular (i.e. not plural).

-Easy to get these two mixed up in your code, so use the variable names to help keep the details straight.
+It's common to have both the plural and singular data participating in the altorithm, and getting the two mixed up is a common source of bugs.
+We use the variable names to help keep these two things straight.
 We'll see this plural pattern a few times in today's examples.

 The dict-count algorithm is very important, so let's review the steps.